ogundiyantobiloba/opennms-tutorials-1/session2/Exercise2-1.md

 For more information on provisioning see [Provisioning Integration](https://docs.opennms.com/horizon/30/operation/provisioning/integration.html)

 We will cover provisioning and  requisitions in more detail in a later session.

-It is also important to set community strings

-we will look at provisioning OpenNMS using requisitions

-Provisioning  requisitions
-netsim container
-SNMP Community strings

-exercise 1
-note docker compose down -v first